As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 This process creates drop offs—essentially shoppers who aren’t interested to move forward in the journey towards a macro conversion.

-So, how can you identify these leaks in the sales funnel?
+So, how can you identify these leaks for improved conversion funnel analytics?

 Stage #3: Desire (how to make shoppers WANT what you offer)